DCH Design Principles and Best Practices

 - An optional hardware support app

-The base driver contains all the core functionality and shared code.
+The base driver package contains all the core functionality and shared code.
 The optional component packages can contain customizations and additional settings.

 After an IHV has certified the base driver package, it can be deployed on all OEM systems.
 Because a base driver package can be used across all systems that share a hardware part, Microsoft can test the base driver package broadly via Windows Insider flighting, rather than limiting distribution to specific machines.